cepdnaclk/e20-co227-Job-Magnet/docs/README.md

  Job Magnet - Your Ultimate Job Portal Solution
 Job Magnet is an innovative online job portal designed to connect job seekers and employers effortlessly.
 With a focus on usability, efficiency, and professional networking, Job Magnet streamlines the hiring process and empowers users to achieve their career goals.
+Job Magnet is a one-stop solution for job seekers and employers, offering a modern platform to simplify recruitment and career advancement.
+Explore the repository to learn more about its features and implementation!

+## Other Sub Topics
 Key Highlights:

 For Job Seekers: